What is horizon scanning?

 Horizon scanning is the act of looking for and analysing threats and opportunities that will emerge in the medium to long term.
 It is used across many industries, including the financial and health care industries.
 Within the food industry, horizon scanning refers to the act of collecting information about current trends in food production and predicted incidences that could increase the likelihood of food fraud for a particular food material.
 For example, climate change is likely to reduce coffee production which could drive up prices and increase fraudulent activity in that sector.

-Horizon scanning is going to become a requirement of all major (GFSI) food safety standards in the next few years.
-It is already a requirement of BRC 7 (the most recent issue of the food safety standard published by the British Retail Consortium), although the words ‘horizon scanning’ themselves do not appear in the standard.
-The BRC considers horizon scanning to be integral to the understanding of risks to food authenticity.
-The relevant clause is 5.4.1: Access to information to inform risk assessments: “The company shall have processes in place to access information on historical and developing threats to the supply chain which may present a risk of adulteration or substitution of raw materials.
+Horizon scanning is integral to the understanding of risks to food authenticity.
+Horizon scanning is an implicit requirement of all GFSI-approved foods safety management system standards and an explicit requirement of BRC Issue 7 and BRC Issue 8, although the words ‘horizon scanning’ themselves do not appear in the standard.
+The relevant clause is 5.4.1: “The company shall have processes in place to access information on historical and developing threats to the supply chain which may present a risk of adulteration or substitution of raw materials.
 Such information may come from trade associations, government sources, private resource centres.”
 Horizon scanning refers to developing threats.
 To learn how to access data about historical threats, click here.

 How to do horizon scanning: